ocaisa/redmine_omniauth_google/README.md

 ## Redmine omniauth GitLab

 This plugin is used to authenticate Redmine users using GitLab's OAuth2 provider.
+Original credit for this goes to twinslash/redmine_omniauth_google I just tweaked it to work with GitLab as an authentication service.

 ### Installation: